shankarpandala/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

  - Hyperprameter optimization is performed only for Logistic Regression there is a lot of scope to optimise hyperparameters in other algorithms.
 All other potential algorithms needs to be tried out to know which algorithm and hyperparameter combination can give better accuray.
   - Try Bayesian parameter optimization and run it for longer time so that optimises based on the previous hyperparameters.

+## Proof of cluster clean up
+  I have deleted the compute cluster from the UI manually.
+I haven't take any screenshot.
+This can also be done using azuremlsdk using aml_compute.delete() method